TulipSMP/tulipsmp.github.io/docs/wiki.md

 1. Click the button to open the page selector, and find the page you need to link to (or manually type it, make sure to prefix it with a `:`)
 1. Fill in the text to display, and click "Ok"

+## Creating Pages

+To create a page, type the name of the page in the search bar and hit enter, then (ensuring you're signed in) click the red link at the top of the search results.